OpenGradient/erc-onchain-agent/agent-erc.md

 In order to allow both fully on-chain, and off-chain agent execution environments, we introduced the `IERCAgentClient` which allows for asynchronous execution with a callback.
 We want to provide as much flexibility for both current and future agent implementations as possible.
 Both on-chain and off-chain AI and ML inference solutions are being built in the community, so it is important to remain open to a wide range of solutions.
 In our reference, we provide a synchronous, on-chain agent executor precompile that could be used to run agents seamlessly in a single transaction.
 However, off-chain or asynchronous executors might be more appropriate for existing technologies that exist.
 We expect that specialized rollups or networks will make it more feasible to execute agents on-chain.

-Through the use of the `IERCAgentTool` interface, we can us turn almost any smart contract into a tool for an agent to use.
+Through the use of the `IERCAgentTool` interface, we can turn almost any smart contract into a tool for an agent to use.
 Human-readable descriptions have to be provided for each tool and parameter so LLMs know when to use them.
-To showcase the strenghts of this interface, we later provide an example implementation of a simple wrapper tool `SimpleSmartContractTool` that can wrap any smart contract and expose it to agents.
+To showcase the strengths of this interface, we later provide an example implementation of a simple wrapper tool `SimpleSmartContractTool` that can wrap any smart contract and expose it to agents.

 In this proposal, we also showed how a fully on-chain agent might be structured (`IERCAgent`).
 This agent depends on an `agentExecutorContract` that actually executes the LLM prompts.
 In the reference section, we provide a precompile that implements this interface.
 Finally, to showcase how straightforward it is to build your custom agent using this framework, we construct a `WalletAgent` further down.